top of page

 • testing the future vision with a clickable Figma prototype.

-• testing goal, assumption, or testing question (e.g. is the navigation clear?)
+• a clear testing goal or testing question (e.g. is the navigation clear?)

-• respective task/prompt or question I'll ask the user (e.g. "How would you go about finding...?")
+• respective task or question I'll ask the user (e.g. "How would you go about finding...?")

 Portfolio & CV - Search Step 6 Illustration.jpg